DylanLawless/DylanLawless.github.io/_topic/statistics/altman_bland_correlation.md

 To look at variation within the subject we can use multiple regression.

 * Make one variable, X or Y, the outcome variable and the other variable and the subject the predictor variables.
-* Subject is treated as a categorical factor using dummy variables and so has seven degrees of freedom.
+* The subject is treated as a categorical factor using dummy variables and so has seven degrees of freedom.

 * Using an analysis of variance table for the regression (table II) shows how the variability in Y can be partitioned into components due to different sources.
 	- Also known as analysis of covariance
-	- Equivalent to fitting parallel lines through each subject's data.
+	- Equivalent to fitting parallel lines through each subject's data (**Figure 1.**)

 <div class="table-wrapper" markdown="block">